 What are Proprietary Blends?

-Proprietary blends contain undisclosed quantities and ratios of ingredients – think of it as a supplement’s secret recipe.
+Proprietary blends contain undisclosed quantities and ratios of ingredients – think of it as a secret recipe.

 Ka’Chava nutrition information varies slightly between their five flavors.
 In general, each serving contains 240 calories, 7-8 grams fat, 21-25 grams total carbohydrate, 4-7 grams fiber, 5-6 grams added sugar, and 25 grams protein.

 At 5-6 grams per serving, Ka’Chava falls well within the 25 grams (for women) and 36 grams (for men) of daily added sugar recommended by the American Heart Association.
 So I’d say that yes, a Ka’Chava shake can absolutely fit into your daily routine, if it works for you.

 What Does Ka’Chava Taste Like?